nargaw/nargaw/README.md

 My name is Nate Argaw.
 I live in Columbia, South Carolina.
 I use code to create immersive web experiences.

-🔭 I’m currently working on multiple projects utilizing Three.js.
+🔭 I’m currently working on projects utilizing Three.js.

 🌱 I’m currently learning to write GLSL code.
 That stuff is crazy hard for me but it is so cool.